Nahal-Arugot brook is a nature reserve in the Judean desert that flows to the Dead sea near Ein Gedi.

 This area is where David hid from the pursuing King Saul (1 Samuel 23 29: “”And David went up from thence, and dwelt in strong holds at Engedi“).

 Nahal Arugot flows into the Dead sea, passing through Ein Gedi.
 An aerial map of the area is shown below, indicating the major points on interest.
-You can point on the purple points to navigate to the selected point.

 All photos in section (a-c) by Shay Shtickgold.